What it is RSS and How does an RSS Feed Work with Podcasting

 - Producers can upload files to just one hosting service, as the distribution to podcatching platform is all done with the RSS feed.

 - Hosting platforms can count HTTP GET requests made to the RSS feed and show this information as complete statistics.
-This way, podcasters can see all the show’s insights via the hosting service and avoid getting separate figures from different platforms.
+This way, podcasters can see all the podcast's insights via the hosting service and avoid getting separate figures from different platforms.
 Note: if you want to know more about Podcasts Statistics and how Spreaker handles RSS data, read this article.

 Therefore, choosing the right hosting platform is crucial when starting a podcast that you’ll submit to iTunes and Google Play.